IBM/ubiquity/README.md

 The service can be deployed in a variety of ways.
 In all options though, Ubiquity must be deployed on a system that has access (e.g., CLI, REST, ssh) to the supported storage system.

+Note that in each diagram, this repository contains code for running only the Ubiquity service.
+The Docker or Kubernetes plugins are available in the associated repositories.

 #### Single Node (All in One)
 ![Single node](images/singleNode.jpg)